SGDInstitute/apollo/content/collections/pages/mblgtacc/workshop-tracks.md

             contain: true
     image: news/tracks-feedback-2022_web-redux-1090x681.jpg
     bg_type: color
-    num_colors: 2
     bg_color: bg-gray-100
     type: two_column
     enabled: false
 template: default
-updated_by: cc1d6f85-bab6-480d-8bd1-226c3d628cb2
+updated_by: dcd190a9-db32-4705-ad6a-2795ef6f415b
-updated_at: 1666371656
+updated_at: 1681830319
 description: 'A track is a curated series of workshops centered around a common theme or topic, creating opportunities for deeper engagement and helping attendees align their schedules and interests.
-Tracks include Doing the Work in Rural & Small Communities, Taking Care of Ourselves to Take Care of Others, Designing a Queer Future Through Media, Activism & Protest as Tools for Justice, Creating Change on College Campuses, Advisor Track, and Virtual Track.'
+Tracks include Art, Media and Design; Change on College Campuses; Justice: Activism and Protest; Self and Community Care; Small-Town Queerness; and Advisor Track'
 image:
   - news/tracks-description-announce-2022-1090x681.jpg
 ---